Haxxnet/Compose-Examples/README.md

 - [Drone](examples/drone) - Drone is a continuous delivery system built on container technology.
 Drone uses a simple YAML build file, to define and execute build pipelines inside Docker containers.
 - [Gitlab Community](examples/gitlab-ce) -  Self Hosted Git repository management, code reviews, issue tracking, activity feeds and wikis.
 - [Code-Server](examples/code-server) - VS Code in the browser, hosted on a remote server.
-- [Obsidian-Remote](examples/obsidian-remote) - This docker image allows you to run obsidian in docker as a container and access it via your web browser.
 - [Onedev](examples/onedev) - Self-hosted Git Server with CI/CD and Kanban.
 - [n8n](examples/n8n) - Free and source-available fair-code licensed workflow automation tool.
 Easily automate tasks across different services.